influmeter-dk/user-management-service/tools/key-generator/readme.md

-You can use the key generator, to generate a random private key to sign tokens.
+You can use the key generator, to generate a random secret key to sign tokens.
+The key will be encoded in base64 as expected by the service.